shxie2020/Awesome-UGVFM/README.md

 `[2024-10-29]` We have released the survey v1: [Towards Unifying Understanding and Generation in the Era of Vision Foundation Models: A Survey from the Autoregression Perspective](https://arxiv.org/abs/2410.22217).

 ---

+## 🍻 Contributions

+Both suggestions about our project and sharing of your work are welcomed!
+Please feel free to open an issue, pull a request or send us an email.

 ## 📃 Table of Contents